-Santarem (Portuguese: Santarém) is known as the Portuguese Gothic capital.
-This beautiful city lies on the Caminho Português, a Catholic pilgrimage route to Santiago de Compostela, Spain.
+Santarem (Portuguese: Santarém), known as the Portuguese Gothic capital, is located on the right bank of the Tagus River in the Alentejo region, the central part of the country, just 69 km (43 mi) northeast of Lisbon, and lies on the Caminho Português, a Catholic pilgrimage route to Santiago de Compostela, Spain.

 The city was founded by the Romans in the 2nd century BC.
 Between the 8th and 12th centuries, the Moors were settled here.
 In the years 1325–1357, it was a royal residence and the capital of the Kingdom of Portugal.

 Disclosure: This post contains affiliate links.
 This means I may make a small commission, at no extra cost to you, if you click on one and make a purchase.

 Click the icons (orange stars) on the map to see the places I visited and photographed.
 Click the arrow on the left top corner for the index.
 If you click the star next to the title of the map, this map will be added to your Google Maps account.